 “You two know each other?”
 Bobby asked, looking between the two.

 “Oh, a Southern belle persona now, is it?”
 Balthazar asked, ignoring Bobby.
 “Then allow me to respond in kind.”
 He raised a fist to his mouth and cleared his throat, throwing a faux-Southern accent that was horribly mangled by his natural London inflection.
 “Well, hey there, Maggie!
-I ain't seen you in a coon's age.”
+Tarnation, it's been a long while.”
 Balthazar turned his head toward Sam and Dean, dropping the hillbilly act.
 “And these must be the Winchester brothers, yes?
 Cas,” he tsked, “that doesn't seem wise.
 It's the horse everyone's bet on.
 If Kali succeeds in locating them, she's got you.”

 “She'd come whether I'm with them or not.
 I'd rather be waiting here when she does.”